 - It allows the deer to approach the table and see all around them as they eat.
 Some deer may be discouraged if part of their view is blocked while they eat.

-- You have to refill it continually which could become cumbersome and possibly expensive depending on how far you would travel.
+- You have to refill it continually which can become cumbersome and possibly expensive depending on how far you intend to travel.

 How to Overcome the Downside

 Using the same table setup, add a container (can be made of wood, plastic buckets, barrels, or anything else that you have access to) that has holes on the sides near the bottom.
 Then place in the center of the table.

 This allows you to fill up the container and tray with the corn or grain.
 As the tray is emptied, the container uses gravity to fill up the plate.
 Your visits to refill it are now spaced out.